 - Any person whom you wholly or partially depend on for support or education

 You will need to prove to the insurance company that you won’t gain financially from the person’s death and that their death would financially burden you.
+Insurance companies do not want to encourage people to shorten anyone’s life, so they want to see that you benefit from the person being alive.

-Who Can You Buy Life Insurance On
+Who Can You Buy Life Insurance On?

 1. Your Parents